 What

-are the pros and cons of dual fuel vehicles?
+are the pros and cons?

 Payload